janosh/matbench-discovery/site/src/routes/preprint/+page.md

 The other anomalous model is MACE with several severe underpredictions at $x = 0$ along the negative $y$ axis.
 We investigated these points for common traits in composition or crystal symmetry but noticed no pattern.

 Beyond these MACE outliers visible in the plot, MACE exhibits another rare but reproducible type of failure case, in which the final predicted energy after relaxation is off by several orders of magnitude.
 The largest 'derailed' prediction was $-10^{22}$ eV/atom for `wbm-3-31970` (formula H$_2$Ir).
 In each case, the MACE relaxation exhausted the maximum number of ionic steps set to 500 and caused a volume implosion from initial cell volumes of hundreds to relaxed cell volumes of tens of cubic Angstrom.
 Using the checkpoint trained on the M3GNet dataset which we received from the MACE authors, this failure mode occurred for several hundred of the 250k test set crystals.
-Using the checkpoint we trained ourselves on the MPTrj dataset, it affects only 44 test crystals, suggesting that these holes in the MACE PES can perhaps be fully plugged by further increasing the training set or even changing the loss function.
+Using the checkpoint we trained ourselves on the MPtrj dataset, it affects only 44 test crystals, suggesting that these holes in the MACE PES can perhaps be fully plugged by further increasing the training set or even changing the loss function.
 Further analysis is ongoing.
 Since these derailed values are easily identified in practice when actually performing a prospective discovery campaign, we excluded them from the MACE parity plat and all other downstream analyses.